kmahyyg/cramc/README.md

 # Developer Notes

-- Only merged and compiled yara rule should be distributed
+- Only merged and compiled yara rules should be distributed
 - Yara is always bundled
 - `cramc_db.json` is k-v store, k should be rule name, v should be operation
 - Before remediation, original file should always be backed-up.
 - `databaseVersion` is for both cleanup db and yara rules.
 - [Figma](https://www.figma.com/board/DGvlxo4XXQTZ8skqmJFFUh/CRAMC) link to control flow.
 - Always assume users are unprivileged, auto-request elevation based on sys manifest.
-- On MacOS, `-static` extldflags won't work.
 - `xl/vbaProject.bin` and `.xls` is OLE compound file (binary and proprietary format), format standard [here](https://learn.microsoft.com/en-us/openspecs/office_file_formats/MS-OFFFFLP/6ae2fd93-51fc-4e75-a54a-1b175c627b51) .
 - Unfortunately, due to cost-effectiveness consideration and I'm developing this alone, I had to take COM+ API approach to sanitize infected files, which made this software completely rely on MS Excel executable and broke its cross-platform ability.
+- Maybe worth a read: `https://attack.mitre.org/techniques/T1564/007/`

 # Compile